Silenthal/bn1/README.md

 Docker and make are required.

-To build, create a directory called `base`, place the ROM in the directory, and name it `base.gba`.
+To build, run `docker compose up --build`.
+The output GBA file will be put in the `build` directory.

-Then, run `docker compose up --build`.
-The output GBA file will be in the `build` directory.
+To build and also check for accuracy against a given game, create a directory called `base`, place the ROM in the directory, and name it `base.gba`.
+Then, run `docker compose -f check.yaml up --build`.

 To run the rebuild command (tidy, then build), run `docker compose -f rebuild.yaml up --build`.